Pierre F. Brault: Career

 Brault began his film scoring career with Jutra's 1965 skateboarding film Rouli-roulant.
 He went on to compose soundtracks for many films at the NFB, developing his skill as a composer and songwriter.
-His film scores included the films Red, The Time of the Hunt (Le Temps d'une chasse) and Panic (Panique).
+His film scores included the films A Child in His Country (Un enfant...un pays), Red, The Time of the Hunt (Le Temps d'une chasse) and Panic (Panique).

 Brault composed music for the children's television show Passe-Partout.
 In 1985, an album of songs for the show, Le Noël de Cannelle et Pruneau, was released.
 The album was remixed and re-released in 2013.

 Brault died in Sherbrooke, Quebec, in 2014.

 In 2019, an album with cover versions of Brault's music, Coucou Passe-Partout, was recorded.